CouchPotato/CouchPotatoServer/README.md

 ## Running from Source

 CouchPotatoServer can be run from source.
-This will use *git* as updater, so make sure that is installed also.
+This will use *git* as updater, so make sure that is installed.

 Windows, see [the CP forum](http://couchpota.to/forum/showthread.php?tid=14) for more details: